0xsha1man/living-meeple/README.md

 *   **Character Consistency**: Generating a character asset (a meeple) once and using it as a reference to solve a classic AI image problem.

 The **Gemini 2.0 Flash** model plays the critical supporting role of the "Director," deconstructing unstructured text into a precise, machine-readable `BattlePlan`.
 This plan is what enables the highly-controlled, step-by-step use of the image model, demonstrating a powerful, multi-modal AI workflow.
-    *   Identifying the key factions and assigning them colors.
-    *   Defining the necessary maps and their key topographical features.
-    *   Breaking the narrative into a frame-by-frame storyboard, detailing every placement, movement, and label needed for each scene.

-2.  **Asset Generation (with Gemini 2.5 Flash Image Preview)**: The application then acts as the "Art Department".
-It follows the `BattlePlan` to generate all the necessary visual assets using the **Gemini 2.5 Flash Image Preview (`gemini-2.5-flash-image-preview`)** model's image generation capabilities:
-    *   It starts with a neutral, textured background.
-    *   It layers on topographical features (hills, rivers) and key landmarks, using a `cartography_style_guide.jpg` image to ensure a consistent, kid-friendly art style.
-    *   It designs unique meeple figures for each faction based on descriptions in the plan.

-3.  **Storyboard Composition (with Gemini 2.5 Flash Image Preview)**: Finally, the application becomes the "Animator".
-For each page in the storyboard, it uses the image editing (in-painting) capabilities of the Gemini model to:
-    *   Place the faction meeples on the map.
-    *   Draw arrows to represent movements like charges or flanking maneuvers.
-    *   Add labels for key locations.
-    *   Each action is a new layer, building up to the final image for that page of the story.

-The result is a clean, simple, and visually engaging storybook that makes history easier to grasp.

-## Challenges and Learnings

-The primary challenge was controlling the AI to ensure consistency and prevent it from "improvising" details.
-We overcame this through rigorous prompt engineering, breaking down large tasks into smaller, highly-specific sub-tasks, and using a layered generation process.
-This project underscored the power of treating the AI not as a one-shot creator, but as a tool to be guided through a structured workflow.

-## Technology Stack

-*   **Frontend**: React, TypeScript
-*   **Backend**: Node.js, Express
-*   **AI Planning Model**: Google Gemini 2.0 Flash (`gemini-2.0-flash-lite`)
-*   **AI Image Generation & Editing Model**: Google Gemini 2.5 Flash Image Preview (`gemini-2.5-flash-image-preview`)
-*   **Future Work**: Integration with ElevenLabs for AI-powered audio narration of the story.

-## About the Nano-Banana Hackathon

-This project was developed for the Kaggle Nano-Banana Competition.
-The core challenge was to build a useful AI application using the new **Gemini 2.0 Flash** model.

-In Living Meeple, **Gemini 2.0 Flash** is the brain of the operation.
-Its speed, instruction-following capabilities, and proficiency with structured JSON output were essential for the planning phase.
-It successfully deconstructs complex, unstructured historical text into a precise, machine-readable `BattlePlan` that drives the entire visual generation process.
-This demonstrates the model's power not just as a text generator, but as a critical component in a complex, multi-step AI workflow.